zepinglee/citeproc-js/manual/citeproc-doc.rst

        version="1.0"
        default-locale="en-US-x-pri-ja-Hrkt">

-Multiple tags may be specified, and tags are cumulative, and for readability, individual tags may be separated by newlines within the attribute.
+Multiple tags may be specified, and tags are cumulative.
+For readability in test fixtures, individual tags may be separated by newlines within the attribute.
 The following will attempt to render titles in either Pinyin transliteration (for Chinese titles) or Hepburn romanization (for Japanese titles), sorting by the transliteration.